Last Updated: February 22, 2023, by: Greca Fotopoulos

 Now is an exciting time to be considering new carpets or rugs for your home.
-One of the effects of the recession and a stagnant housing market has been a change in the mind set of many homeowners.
+One of the effects of the recession and a stagnant housing market has been a change in the mindset of many homeowners.

 For many years flooring decisions were based on which type of flooring gave the best return on investment.
-This led to many choices that were safe and neutral so as not to put off any perspective future buyers (think beige carpet).
+This led to many choices that were safe and neutral so as not to put off any prospective future buyers (think beige carpet).

-With the slowdown in the housing market we are now seeing homeowners taking a longer term view of their homes which in turn is leading to more adventurous interior décor style choices.
-And while hardwood flooring is arguably more desirable the warmth and comfort of carpets and rugs are seeing a major resurgence in popularity.
+With the slowdown in the housing market, we are now seeing homeowners taking a longer-term view of their homes which in turn is leading to more adventurous interior décor style choices.
+And while hardwood flooring is arguably more desirable, the warmth and comfort of carpets and rugs are seeing a major resurgence in popularity.

-The biggest trend of 2015 is a move towards bolder and more dramatic carpet colors.
+The biggest trend is a move towards bolder and more dramatic carpet colors.
 Popular carpet colors, including darker browns, greys and reds, even purples, oranges and greens, exemplify the willingness of home owners to let their floors set the tone for their rooms, something that used to be the role of the walls via vibrant paint or wallpaper.
 Increasingly the carpets and rugs used become the main design focal point for the room.
 It doesn’t hurt that these strong colors are also more forgiving or wear and tear in high traffic areas.

-Taking this idea to its extreme we are seeing not only whole rooms covered with a block of color but also, in areas of the house that can take it, very striking multicolor swirling patterns or stripes.
+Taking this idea to its extreme we are seeing not only whole rooms covered with a block of color but also, in areas of the house that can take it, very striking multi-color swirling patterns or stripes.
 Most typically we are seeing this kind of thing being achieved with large designer area rugs or hall and stair runners.